Savvas Poursaitidis

-Savvas Poursaitidis (Σάββας Πουρσαϊτίδης, born 23 June 1976) is a former professional footballer who most recently was the manager of Cypriot First Division club APOEL.
+Savvas Poursaitidis (Σάββας Πουρσαϊτίδης, born 23 June 1976) is a former professional footballer and manager.

 Poursaitidis played football, mainly as a right back, in his native Greece from 1994 to 2002 before moving to Cyprus where his playing career continued for a further ten years.
 In 2009 he received Cypriot citizenship and represented that country at international level.
 In 2016, he began his senior managerial career, also in Cyprus.

 Early life

 Savvas Poursaitidis was born in Eleftheroupoli, in the Kavala district of Greece.
 He has a twin brother, Sakis, and his parents kept a taverna in Orfani.

 Club career

 Poursaitidis started his senior career at Doxa Drama.
 He also played for Veria, Olympiacos and Skoda Xanthi in Greece.
 Later, he moved to Cyprus to play for Digenis Morphou, Ethnikos Achna, Anorthosis and APOEL.

 APOEL

 APOEL signed Poursaitidis in June 2008, after the player was released from Anorthosis as a result from a failure in negotiations with his former club to renew his contract.
 In his first year with APOEL he continued to impress Cypriot football fans with his high level performances.
 In the end, he helped APOEL to be crowned champions after one unsuccessful season.

 The next season (2009–10) Poursaitidis helped APOEL to achieve the greatest success in its history and reach the UEFA Champions League group stage.
 He appeared in five group stage matches with APOEL.

 After he won the championship again in 2010–11 with APOEL, the Board of Directors renewed his contract, as they recognized that Poursaitidis was one of the key players that contributed greatly towards winning the Championship.

 In summer 2011, he appeared in nine 2011–12 UEFA Champions League matches for APOEL, in the club's surprising run to the quarter-finals of the competition.

 In May 2012, Poursaitidis decided to retire from professional football, ending his four-year successful spell with the club.